goauthentik/authentik/website/integrations/services/tandoor-recipes/index.md

 The following placeholders will be used:

--   `tandoor.company` is the FQDN of the Uptime Kuma install.
+-   `tandoor.company` is the FQDN of the Tandoor Recipes install.
 -   `authentik.company` is the FQDN of the authentik install.

 ### Provider